camiladans/703501ac4a383650d697544e6bc04f490c9054d894d5a777048ff94dce04099f_Predicting-Patient-Admission/README.md

 This project includes both **drift simulation** and **drift detection**.

 ### Drift Simulation
-To test robustness, we generate synthetic drifted datasets during preprocessing:
-- **Numerical features**: Scaled by 1.2 or perturbed with Gaussian noise (σ = 0.1 × feature_std).
-- **Categorical features**: Randomly flip 10–15% of values to other categories using uniform random selection.
+Robustness under distributional shift is evaluated by synthesizing drift across both numeric and categorical inputs.
+For numeric features, a 1.2× multiplicative shift or Gaussian noise with standard deviation fixed to 10% of the training standard deviation (𝜎_train) is applied.
+This combination represents both covariate scale changes (e.g., assay calibration drift) and random variability (e.g., acquisition noise).
+For categorical features, 10–15% of non-null values are flipped uniformly at random to a different class, simulating coding inconsistencies or evolving clinical processes.
+Drift is then detected using Evidently’s DataDriftPreset, producing both a dataset-level flag and feature-level contributions.
+Monitoring is performed twice per run on distinct drifted test files to emulate repeated checks over time.

 The drifted versions are saved as: data/drifted_train.csv data/drifted_test.csv

-The preprocessing function returns both original and drifted splits so drift checks can run consistently.

 **Justification**:
 Simulating drift allows us to validate whether the pipeline can recognize shifts in feature distributions that mimic real-world changes (e.g., new patient demographics, different lab equipment calibrations, or evolving coding practices).
 Without such testing, a model might silently degrade in production.
 By systematically injecting noise and category flips, we approximate realistic feature drift scenarios and create a benchmark for evaluating Evidently’s detection accuracy.